globaldothealth/ebola/README.md

 UPDATE:

+2022-12-22.
+The G.h team will be offline for the holidays starting Friday, December 23rd.
+Reporting will resume on Tuesday, December 27th.

 2022-12-14.
 The sum of deaths and recoveries for the G.h dataset is not in alignment with current MOH numbers.
 Our curation team identified count and location discrepancies in data from SitRep [66](https://www.afro.who.int/countries/uganda/publication/ebola-virus-disease-uganda-sitrep-66) and beyond that prevent us from updating the Outcome for the remaining cases.
 Also, SitRep [68](https://www.afro.who.int/countries/uganda/publication/ebola-virus-disease-uganda-sitrep-68) reported a reclassification of Outcome for a Mubende case; however, without further detail, we are unable to identify a specific ID# for the change.
 We are limited by the detail and accuracy of information publicly released by the MOH.
 We will continue to check for new MOH reports that may provide updated/corrected case information that could reconcile differences between our two datasets.

 2022-11-23: The curation team has completed a data reconciliation exercise to update case data between SitReps (e.g. deaths, recoveries, HCW, and location information).
 The "Date_last_modified" column lists the date of reconciliation on 2022-11-22.
 Data are updated through SitRep [57](https://www.afro.who.int/countries/uganda/publication/ebola-virus-disease-uganda-sitrep-57) with a total of 141 confirmed cases, including 55 deaths, and 79 recoveries.